lakhujanivijay/R-tistic/README.md

 # R_programming_stuff

 R is simple, interative and very funny language!
 I prefer R when it comes to tabular data.
-You can find [my article](https://www.linkedin.com/pulse/how-do-i-start-r-programming-vijay-lakhujani "How-do-i-start-with-R-programming-?") on how to start with R at below link
+You can find [my article](https://www.linkedin.com/pulse/how-do-i-start-r-programming-vijay-lakhujani "How-do-i-start-with-R-programming-?") on how to start with R programming.